Spring in Korea | The Best Festivals, Food & Things to Do in 2022

 TIP | Celebrate Buddha’s birthday and take a break from busy city life, with a Templestay.
 You’ll explore Seon Meditation, the 108 prostrations, and try delicious Buddhist temple cuisine.
 There are many gorgeous temples to choose from, in or near Seoul.
 Here’s some popular ones to check out:

-Best Festivals to Attend during Spring in Korea
+Best Festivals and Events to Attend during Spring in Korea

 From ice fishing, to music, to gastronomic, there’s always a festival happening somewhere in the country.
 And while cherry blossom festivals are the undeniable highlight of visiting Korea in April, there are plenty of other festivals to amuse yourself at during spring, if pinkness isn’t your thing.

 IMPORTANT!
 Not all events and festivals are being held this year, but it’s still possible to visit cherry blossom locations and other event sites.
-QR Code check-in, masking, and social distancing are standard behaviours to follow wherever you happen to go in Korea this year.
+Masking and social distancing are standard behaviours to follow wherever you happen to go in Korea this year.
 Stay safe and be sure to confirm before you travel anywhere.

 March | Fire & Flower Festivals during Spring in Korea